coq-community/manifesto/README.md

   The only strict requirement is to use a license that is either [approved as an open source license by OSI][osi-approved-license] or [considered a free software license by FSF][fsf-free-software-license].

-  If you create a new project or propose to transfer a project of which you are the sole copyright owner, we strongly encourage you to (re)license your project under one of the following two licenses:
+  However, if you create a new project or propose to transfer a project of which you are the sole copyright owner, we strongly encourage you to (re)license your project under one of the following two licenses: